 Do you have children?

 Not that we have to pay for, but we have hundreds of former university students that we call our kids and have visited them all over the nation.
 We also have nieces, nephews, and a god-child ranging from toddlers to 30-somethings.
 It’s been fantastic to have the time to visit and adventure with them!

 How often do you see your family and friends?

 We have family and friends spread all over the nation and world.
 We have actually had more time to spend with them now than in our previous life.
 In the past, we had short visits that we squeezed in between 60 hour work weeks.
 Now, we get to spend quality time with friends and family for a few weeks at a time...and we come with our own guest room and kitchen, so no need to make accommodations for us.

 Have you ever run into any scary people?

 Well, Shari was born and raised near Los Angeles, CA, Hutch lived in Boulder, CO and we have traveled all over the world, so we’ve met our fair share of unusual people.
-But, we haven’t had any run-ins on the road…not a single one.
-Almost everyone has been unbelievably friendly; our unique camper draws people to us and we end up having some amazing conversations with strangers.
+Nearly everyone has been unbelievably friendly; our unique camper draws people to us and we end up having some amazing conversations with strangers.
 We have had one stolen bike involving a barefoot chase across a parking lot.
 The thief got away, but we got the bike back the very next day!
 Here's how we stay safe on the road.

 How do you deal with your mail/bills?